Healthy eating in the home office

 - For exotic flavors: coconut milk, curry paste, ginger

-- Nuts such as almonds, hazelnuts or walnuts (this also makes wonderful nut milk making – just mix with water)
+- Nuts such as almonds, hazelnuts or walnuts (this is also great for making nut milk – just mix with water)

 - Kernels and seeds such as chia seeds or pumpkin seeds

-- Smoked fish – plenty of healthy omega-3 fatty acids serve as nerve food
+- Smoked fish – plenty of healthy omega-3 fatty acids serve as food for the nerves